yodkwtf/data-structures-and-alogrithms/Algorithms/Searching/readme.md

 ## Searching & Traversals

 **Searching** is one of the most important things in computers.
-It's basically everywhere in all systems, all apps, all the major companies use it one form or another.
+It's basically everywhere in all systems, and all apps, and all the major companies use it in one form or another.

-**Traversals** are similar to searching but instead of finding one element at some index, we want to visit all the elements atleast once and perform some kind of operation on them.
+**Traversals** are similar to searching but instead of finding one element at some index, we want to visit all the elements at least once and perform some kind of operation on them.
 They are done with more complex data structures like Trees, Graphs, etc.

 #### Linear Search